Shirakami Awabitake Mushrooms

 Shirakami Awabitake mushrooms are available year-round.

-Shirakami Awabitake mushrooms are rich in the umami compound guanylate which is used often as dashi (soup stock) in Japanese cooking.
-In addition, they contain five times more dietary fiber than the King Trumpet mushroom.
+Shirakami Awabitake mushrooms are rich in the umami compound guanylate which is often used as dashi, also known as soup stock in Japanese cooking.
+In addition, they contain a high amount of dietary fiber and some copper, zinc, iron, and phosphorus.

-The Shirakami Awabitake mushroom grows in broad-leaf trees and sawdust from Japanese cedars that come from the Shirakami mountain district in Akita prefecture and Aomori prefecture.
-Its namesake is from the Shirakami mountain district.
+Shirakami Awabitake mushrooms are often referred to as the “prince of edible mushrooms” in Asia and are cultivated on broad-leaf trees and sawdust from Japanese cedars that come from the Shirakami mountain district in Akita prefecture and Aomori prefecture.
+They are also cultivated in a controlled environment without the use of fertilizers and insecticides which provides year-round production.

 Recipes that include Shirakami Awabitake Mushrooms.
 One is easiest, three is harder.